What is the 5S system?

 - Follow the FIFO rules.

-Dr. Bartosz Misiurek is a founder of Lean Community and Lean Management Token.
-He is a CEO at LeanTrix Global Company and a Member of the Board at Astral Hodling OU (IT Company).
+Dr. Bartosz Misiurek is a co-founder of a few start-ups like Leantrix, Lean Community, Leancoin, etwi, Lean Global Consulting, Sallar.
+He is a CEO at LeanTrix Ltd., Leancoin Ltd, Do Lean IT OU, and a Member of the Board at Astral Hodling OU.
 Author of the book “Standardized Work with TWI: Eliminating Human Errors in Production and Service Processes.”
-He works as Sr Manager at Automotive Company.
+He works as Sr Manager and TWI Global Coach at Automotive Company.